What do Willie Wagtails look like?

 The distinctive white eyebrow of the male wagtail is not just a fashion statement – it helps him attract a mate.
 Rival males show aggression by expanding their eyebrows during a territorial dispute.
 The loser shows his submission by hiding his eyebrow completely, making him look like a young, immature bird.

-The Willie Wagtail is very tame, so you can get up close as it darts around your backyard lawn, hunting for insects on the ground and catching them in the air.
+The Willie Wagtail is very tolerant, so you can get up close as it darts around your backyard lawn, hunting for insects on the ground and catching them in the air.

 Danger from cats is always present however when they are feeding on the ground, so keep an eye on your or neighbour’s cat when they are around.